 There are a suite of regular monitoring activities/channels that can be used depending on the fund’s and the portfolio company’s characteristics:

-To ensure an appropriately focussed report and reduce workload, it can be useful to agree a template that can be used for the company to report to both its own Board and the fund.
+To ensure an appropriately focused report and reduce workload, it can be useful to agree a template that can be used by the company to report to both its own board and the fund.

 Standard practice is to compile the following reports during ownership and monitoring: